geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

 =============================================

-Once the compiiler has been built and registered, you may proceed to building the dependencies for GEOS-Chem Classic, GCHP, and HEMCO.
+Once the compiiler has been built and registered, you may proceed to building the software dependencies for GEOS-Chem Classic, GCHP, and HEMCO.

 The Spack installation commands that you will use take the form: